zarthur/CSCC-Fundamentals-Android-Notes/week_13/readme.md

 the threads are executed.
 The race condition exists in this example because checking the account balance and decreasing it are not atomic.
-An *atomic operation* is an operation that appears to the system to occur instantaneously and appear to be indivisible.
+An *atomic operation* is an operation that appears to the system to occur instantaneously and appears to be indivisible.
 Note that the call to the *sleep()* method in the example serves to exaggerate the problem.
 Because the comparison between the balance and the withdraw amount and the action of decreasing the balance would normally execute so quickly, we might have to run